Last updated: October 4, 2020

-We have outlined the best places to stay in Byron Bay, catering for different budgets, from luxurious 5-star resorts to comfortable 3-star hotels.
+We have outlined the best places to stay in Byron Bay, catering for different budgets, from comfortable 3-star hotels to luxurious 5-star resorts.

 Tucked away in the far north of New South Wales, close to the Queensland border, Byron Bay is a popular beach-side town that attracts a great amount of tourists each year.
 Despite its growing popularity and influx of visitors over the years, Byron Bay has always been able to maintain its pleasant laid-back atmosphere.